mkdoc/mktransform/README.md

 #### Throws

-* `if` TypeError the target is not a function.
+* `TypeError` if the target is not a function.
-* `if` TypeError the return value is not a function.
+* `TypeError` if the return value is not a function.
-* `if` TypeError the stream instance has no pipe function.
+* `TypeError` if the stream instance has no pipe function.

 ## License